 Don’t fall into the survivor income trap.

 Make sure that that’s something that we’ve looked at so that someday you’re not sitting there grieving the loss of your spouse or partner and also having to try to figure out where to create retirement income or where your next paycheck is going to come from.
-And if it is reversed, don’t leave them grieving and having to worry about their income.

 Don’t overlook survivor income in your retirement plan.